 The company has 2 directors, a husband and wife team in Colin, and Nicola.

 Colin has an extensive history in construction street lighting.
-Colin gained his knowledge with working with some of the leading street lighting companies in the Northeast of England including SSE Galliford Try and AK lighting.
-Colin since leaving school has worked in the construction industry and worked around many parts of the UK on a variety of projects with some of the big players in the industry, these include Colas, Ringway, Galliford try, and now SSE to name but a few.
+Colin gained his knowledge working with some of the leading street lighting companies in the Northeast of England including SSE, Galliford Try and AK lighting.
+Since leaving school Colin has worked in the construction industry and worked around many parts of the UK on a variety of projects with some of the big players in the industry, these include Colas, Ringway, Galliford Try, and now SSE to name but a few.

 Nicola has a 17-year history as a qualified NHS Nurse, working in major trauma, accident and emergency and general surgery.
-A big career change for Nicola, but she believed in Colin vision for the company and wanted to be involved and support her husband and help with the development of AFIS.
+A big career change for Nicola, but she believed in Colin’s vision for the company and wanted to be involved supporting her husband to help with the development of AFIS.
 Nicola joined the company in April 2018.
 Main roles and duties have included managing finance and business administration.
 In October 2018 Nicola completed her IOSH in managing safely and chose to make her role the company Health and Safety advisor after taking a keen interest in the subject.
 Nicola is looking at undertaking her NEBOSH diploma.
 She has recently done the NEBOSH leadership excellence course.